 Hormonal influences on physical exercise

-The overall aim of this project is to study the effect of oral contraceptives on postural control, muscle strength and premenstrual symptoms (PMS) in moderately physically active women of fertile age.
+The overall aim of the projects is to study the effect of the menstrual cycle and hormonal contraceptives on physical exercise and performance in physically active women of fertile age.

 The menstrual cycle implies a basic difference in the biology of women and men but the effect of the hormonal variation during the menstrual cycle and during use of hormonal contraceptives on physical performance is still only partly understood.
 Our research group has performed menstrual cycle related studies during the last 20 years.
 We have performed studies on physical performance and premenstrual symptoms during the menstrual cycle and during use of oral contraceptives.
 Furthermore, we were the first group to characterize the variation in gene and protein expression levels of sex steroid hormone receptors in skeletal muscle during the menstrual cycle.

 The projects are performed in collaboration between The Division of Physiotherapy (Cecilia Fridén, docent), and the Department of Women's and Children's Health (Angelica Lindén- Hirschberg, professor), Karolinska Institutet.
 Other members of the group are Linda Ekenros, PhD and Philip von Rosen, docent.

 The impact of the menstrual cycle and hormonal contraceptives on sports performance – from the athlete's perspective